|Semester 1 Credit Value:||10|

 |PC Examination||120||1||A||80||Exam in computing cluster|

-In the exam, fill-in-the-word (20) and MCQ (20) formats test for recall of key terminology, concepts and facts.
-Short answers require more depth to be displayed over a range of topics (5/10 to be attempted).
-Four small in course assessments introduce, practise and assess data interpretation and understanding of set reading.
-This involves home work calculations and tutorial students are pointed at material on the web, e.g. on “life wire” and encouraged to take test available on “life wire” and similar websites, where appropriate.
+In the exam, fill-in-the-word and MCQ formats test for recall of key terminology, concepts and facts.
+Short answers require more depth to be displayed over a range of topics.
+Four small in course assessments (two formative and two summative) introduce, practise and assess data interpretation and understanding of set reading.
+This involves homework calculations and literature searching.
+Students are also encouraged to read material and take self –assessment tests on the Life textbook companion website and similar websites, where appropriate.

 To ensure that students have achieved a sufficient level of knowledge and skills, students are required to attain at least 30% in the exam in order to pass the module.
 For students failing to attain at least 30% in the exam, the module mark will be the exam mark without the inclusion of the in-course assessment marks.